Other types of income

 Income from gambling

-In Estonia, no income tax has to be paid on casino winnings or on any other gambling winnings if the gambling operator holds a gambling licence issued by the Tax and Customs Board.
+In Estonia, no income tax has to be paid on casino winnings or on any other gambling winnings if the gambling operator holds a gambling licence issued by the Estonian Tax and Customs Board.
 This applies to lotteries, sports betting, poker tournaments, casinos, and any online gambling.

 All winnings from gambling licensed in Estonia are exempt from tax, i.e. you do not have to declare or pay income tax on the winnings.
 All taxes are paid by the gambling operator in the form of a gambling tax.

 Operators that do not have a licence in Estonia are considered to be illegal and gambling there is prohibited.
-However, if a person unknowingly ignores the prohibition and plays on illegal gambling sites and wins, then the winnings must be declared and income tax paid at the rate of 20%.
+However, if a person unknowingly ignores the prohibition and plays on illegal gambling sites and wins, then the winnings must be declared and income tax paid at the rate of 22%.
 In this case, gambling winnings received in Estonia must be declared in part II of table 5.1 of the income tax return and gambling winnings received abroad in table 8.1.

-Last updated: 29.11.2023
+Last updated: 18.12.2025

 Was this page helpful?